Jdubrick/Bank-Application/README.md

 ## Deployment

 This application was deployed to Vercel and is currently hosted.
-You can view it live at LINK
+You can view it live at https://bank-application-five.vercel.app/